 Modifying HTML Header and Sitemap

-Now, for SEO purposes, we need to insert Content-Language meta tags and hreflang alternate tags in the HTML header of each page on the blog.
+Now, for SEO purposes, we need to insert Content-Language meta tags and hreflang alternate tags into the HTML header of each page on the blog.

 HTML Header